amirmhmdglstan-stack/ModHarmony---a-terraria-mod/README.md

 plain language, and **what you can do about it**.
 It never pretends an interaction is a bug, and it never changes your mods without you asking.

+**I recommend you to simply just use the .tmod file in the latest [release](https://github.com/amirmhmdglstan-stack/ModHarmony---a-terraria-mod/releases) instead of building it.**

 ---

 ## Quick start (2 minutes)